Islam’s Worst Enemy: the Quran

 The Quran claims that Jesus did not die, that He taught Islam, that He preached that the prophet Mohammad was coming after Him, and that His early followers believed this.
 But there is no evidence for any of this except the Quran, and there is immense historical evidence proving the opposite.

-Further, the Quran contains no less than 25 verses explicitly commanding Jews and Christians to validate the truth of the Quran using the Bible.
-Only one Surah mentions textual distortion, and it speaks of connivers in the 7th century “knowingly” creating false Gospel – so even this exception is a definitive statement that the true scripture existed at the time.
+Further, the Quran contains no less than 25 verses explicitly describing the Bible as inerrant and claiming continuity with it.
+Only one Surah mentions textual distortion, and it speaks of illiterate connivers in the 7th century “knowingly” creating false Gospel – so even this exception is a definitive statement that the true scripture existed at the time.

 The early Islamic scholarly consensus was that the only Biblical corruption in the Quran is interpretive, not textual.
 At least eight Sahih Hadiths support this idea, and no Sahih Hadiths dissent.
 Only one makes even an abstract reference to scriptural corruption, and it uses it in the same context as the Quran – contemporary, and limited.
 The idea of Biblical corruption only started to exist when the Al-Kindi refutation became popular.

-Finally, the prophet Mohammad is a moral monster the likes of whom Osama Bin Laden pales in comparison.
+The Quran has absolutely no meaningful historical evidence.
+Everything used to support it is circular, nonsensical, totally subjective, or some combination thereof.
+The most profoundly absurd is the claim to moral timelessness.
+Mohammad is a moral monster the likes of whom Bin Laden pales in comparison.
 He used his power to violently conquer nations, rape wives and children, and encouraged his followers to do the same.
 He married a six-year-old and the wife of his own adopted son.
-Not only does this present contradictions – namely, how he could be a moral exemplar to anyone – it also presents the problem of adhering to the moral teachings of an egomaniacal, warmongering sexual deviant no sane man – not even a Muslim – would leave alone in a room with his daughter… Even if his daughter was in preschool.
+Not only does this present contradictions – namely, how he could be a moral exemplar to anyone? – it also presents the problem of adhering to the moral teachings of an egomaniacal, warmongering sexual deviant whom no sane man – not even a Muslim – would leave alone in a room with his daughter… even if his daughter was in preschool.